AngleSharp/AngleSharp.Css/README.md

 * Validation (and property-based exposure) of CSS declarations
 * Responsive design considerations

-The main idea behind AngleSharp.Css is to expose the CSSOM as it would be in the browser (and beyond, i.e., useful for being used by editors).
-Originally, most of the code found here was embedded in the AngleSharp core library, however, due to the bloat for HTML use cases it was decided to transfer the code into its own repository.
+The main idea behind AngleSharp.Css is to expose the CSSOM as it would be in the browser (and potentially beyond, i.e., useful for being used by editors).
+Originally, most of the code found here was embedded in the AngleSharp.Core library, however, due to the overhead for HTML use cases it was decided to transfer the code into its own repository.

 Participating
 -------------